AlacrisIO/alacrity/docs/paper.md

     possible? ((handB == PAPER) && (outcome == B_WINS));
     possible? ((handB == SCISSORS) && (outcome == B_WINS));
 ```

 These establish that the game is fair and it is possible for both
 Alice and Bob to be the winner.
 This would be false if we incorrectly
 implemented the outcome calculation such that one party always won; or
 if there was a flaw in the communication such that Bob could observe
 Alice's hand and always win or if Alice could observe Bob's hand and
 change her commitment.

 Possibilities are used by Alacrity programmers to check that
 program-specific liveness properties are respected by the program,
 thereby increasing trust in the game.

+FRR: Possible at which point?
+Always from the beginning?
+That isn't always what's interesting.
+I believe we should be able to write at point P in the program a `possible?` statement
+about future bindings at point Q in the program.
+And/or, if scoping is an issue,
+we should be able to name a set of hypotheses at point P and refer to it at point Q
+as sufficient to make some assertion either always true or possible.

 ---